jbreckmckye/dead-simple-text/README.md

 - `SHIFT+TAB` unindents the selection
 - `F6` untraps the tab key (for visually impaired users)

+### Setting the save location
-If you want to save a file to a location other than your 'downloads', you'll need to configure your browser to let you specify download locations.
-In Chrome this is called _Ask where to save each file before downloading_.
+If you want to save a file to a location other than your 'downloads', you'll need to configure your browser to ask you for a location every time a website downloads anything.
+Unfortunately this option is all-or-nothing: if you want it, it'll affect other websites too.

+In Chrome the config item is labelled _Ask where to save each file before downloading_.

+### How do I set a filename?
 The filename is in the top right - click to edit it.

 ## Building locally